oriuminc/jenkins-inception/README.md

 You can now view the Jenkins UI at: http://localhost:8080

+You can also access this virtual jenkins through the command-line by
+running:

+    $ bundle exec jenkins configure --host=localhost --port=8080
+    $ bundle exec jenkins --help

 ### Opscode Platform

 Opscode platform is a hosted Chef server that is free for managing up to